top of page

 PEACE IN THE MIDDLE EAST

 The shadow of Abraham looms large over the Middle East.
 Jewish history begins with the trek of Abraham from Mesopotamia to Israel.
 His willingness to sacrifice his son Isaac sealed the covenant with God in the eyes of the Jewish people.
 Moses is later credited with delivering the Jewish people from captivity in Egypt and bringing the Ten Commandments down from Mount Sinai, the fragments of which were later placed above the spot of the sacrifice in the Temple of Solomon.
 The Jewish people were invaded by the Assyrians, and some were enslaved.
 They were conquered by the Chaldeans, their temple was destroyed, and many were taken to Babylonia in captivity.
-The Persian ruler, Cyrus the Great, allowed the Jews to return to Israel and rebuild their temple.
+Cyrus the Great, first emperor of Persia, allowed the Jews to return to Israel and rebuild their temple.
 They were ruled in turn by Persians, Greeks, and then Romans.
 After the time of Christ, the Jewish uprising against the Roman Empire led to the destruction of the Second Temple and the diaspora.
-The Jews who remained in the region were ruled over by the more numerous Romans, then Byzantine Christians, and later Muslims.
+The Jews who remained in the region were governed by the more numerous Romans, then by the Byzantine Christians, and later by Muslims.

 In the eyes of Jews and Christians, Islam is a new religion.
 In the eyes of Muslims, Islamic history begins with Adam and Eve.
 Muslims accept the Torah of the Jews (The Old Testament) as truth.
 They accept all the prophets and their miracles, including Jesus.
 The Muslim calendar begins with the Hijrah – the journey of Muhammad (peace be upon him) from Mecca to Medina, where the world’s first government was operated according to the rules of the Qur’an.
 Christians and Jews were both treated well under Islamic law, as both were considered “people of the book” – adherents of the monotheistic religion begun by father Abraham.
 There was no shortage of warfare among the adherents of different faiths in the Middle East as empires dueled for supremacy with their armed forces, but beneath it all the ordinary people of the three faiths more often than not treated each other with decency.
 Even non-Abrahamic peoples like Yazidis, Zoroastrians, and Yarnsani were allowed to co-exist in the Islam-dominated Middle East.
 Competing Islamic empires of Sunni Turks and Shiite Persians waxed and waned, leaving smaller groups of people like Kurds and Armenians to be torn by the vicissitudes of their giant neighbors.
 The old empires have contracted in size and become nation-states, and yet diverse groups of minority people are trapped within who feel alienated by their own governments.